1Richard Lee McNair

 7. Video Game Company Midway paid boxing announcer Michael Buffer $100 million to license in perpetuity his trademark phrase "Let's Get Ready to Rumble" for the video game “Ready To Rumble”.

-8. The Rock accidentally knocked out Michael Clarke Duncan while filming a fight scene for The Scorpion King and had a custom Rolex made as an apology gift, but liked the watch so much that he kept it for himself.
+8. Dwayne Johnson accidentally knocked out Michael Clarke Duncan while filming a fight scene for The Scorpion King.
+As an apology, Dwayne wanted to gift Michael a custom-made Rolex, but Dwayne liked the watch so much that he kept it for himself.

 9. The tomb complex of the Biblical King Herod was found nearly two hundred years ago, but his actual resting place remained elusive (despite zealous investigation) until this past decade, due to the complex's size.
 The lowest portion of the complex in itself covers approximately 40 acres.